Equine Science

 There has been no better time to investigate the impact of the equine business trade.
 The equine industry generates significant revenue for global economies.
 In this module, you’ll look at the external and competitive environment of business and the common frameworks for analysing and evaluating the impact of such on both individual businesses and industries.
 You’ll also gain an insight into the internal functionings of business (marketing, human resource management, and finance), followed by an exploration of the impact of globalisation and the increasing pace of change.

-• The International Equine and Thoroughbred Racing Industry
+• The Global Equine Industry

 In this module, you'll explore the history and development of the modern equine and Thoroughbred industries in their national and international context.
 You'll examine how equestrianism has developed and grown internationally, and how it is important to the economies of many countries.
 You’ll learn how the industries are administered, operated and financed, and you’ll examine the present industry status within a diverse range of cultures.
 You’ll cover business supported by equestrianism, associated industries and the international trade in Thoroughbred bloodstock.